 - A pro-active supervision procedure during lunchtimes.
 This includes checking children have the appropriate attire e.g. sunhats, encouraging use of shaded areas in which to play.
 This will focus on those children whose parents have not applied sunscreen, or protective clothing.

 - Sunhats are considered to be part of school uniform, and can either be from home, or recommended school ones with a flap at the back to protect the vulnerable neck areas.
 Caps from home must be full- head caps/hats.
-It is recommended that a suitable hat:(full head with neck cover, is left in school all term to ensure maximum protection at all times.

 - Provision of information to parents on the type and recommended preventative strategies for sun safety.